As the Taliban bars some girls from school, their mothers’ dreams are also shattered

 Frozan was 12 years old and living in the northern city of Shebergan when the Taliban seized control of Afghanistan in 1996.
 The militants swiftly declared that girls above the age of 8 could not receive an education.

-Like now, the Taliban initially said the suspension was temporary.
+Like now, the Taliban initially said the move was temporary.
 Girls, the mullahs said, would return to classrooms once security improved and facilities were in place for an education according to the Taliban’s interpretation of Islamic religious laws.
 Not only did girls not return to school, but women were barred from working, including thousands of female teachers.

-Women were also required to wear ankle-to-head coverings known as burqas and were allowed to walk on streets only with a male relative.
+Women also were required to wear ankle-to-head coverings known as burqas and were allowed to walk on streets only with a male relative.
 The religious police enforced their laws with beatings, even public executions for any perceived moral transgressions.

 “I cried a lot,” said Frozan, now 37, recalling the moment she was told her school was shuttered.
 “There wasn’t any hope for our future.”